 Our hike on the Alta Via 1 in Italy last summer was an exhilarating experience, with stunning views of steep cliffs and breathtaking landscapes at every turn.

 Although the trail presented some challenges, we were able to navigate them safely and enjoy the journey.

 It was very safe for us here but we had to watch out for wild dogs and bears.
 We walked along the Via Transilvanica pilgrim path (with 1400 trail markers hand carved in stone) and did not encounter any problems.

 Is trekking dangerous?

 The kids were never thinking “is this dangerous”?
 They were so present, engaged, and relaxed to be on a 5 day “vacation” without cell phones or social media.

-🌈 But, hiking is not only a fun and adventurous activity, but it also provides numerous benefits for both the mind and body.
+🌈 Hiking is not only a fun and adventurous activity, but it also provides numerous benefits for both the mind and body.
 And walking has a long history of serving as a catapult for women’s rights.
 Read Windswept Why Women Walk to gain perspective.

 It can help improve cardiovascular health, reduce stress and anxiety, boost mood, and increase overall fitness levels.